hchaumont/zig-simple-profiler/README.md

 }
 ```

-You can Use `defer` for automatic cleanup in functions:
+You can use `defer` for automatic cleanup in functions:
 ```zig
 fn myFunction() void {
     var block = Profiler.tag(Zones.myFunction);